-Guidelines for all collected homework assignments MATH 130: Calculus I, Sections 2 and 3
+Guidelines for all collected homework assignments MATH 131: Calculus II, Section 2

-Reading Assignments: Advanced preparation.
-Hand these assignments in at the beginning of class the day they are due (one class period before our mini-lecture and class discussion on the reading).
+Reading Assignments: Advanced Preparation.
+Hand these assignments in at the beginning of class the day they are due (one class period before our lecture and class discussion on the reading).
 Reading Assignments all have four parts as listed below.
 Please:

-- Do your assignment on the handout provided. - Put your name and course section in the spaces provided on the first page. - Staple your pages together if you have more than one. - Make your work legible and neat. - Use full sentences when responding to questions unless otherwise noted.
+- Do your assignment on the handout provided. - Put your name in the space provided on the first page. - Staple your pages together if you have more than one. - Make your work legible and neat. - Use full sentences when responding to questions unless otherwise noted.